• Digital Nomad Resources

 I have been following the developments of proposed Laos railways as part of my future Southeast Asia railway map, so follow this site for developments as they become known.

-With more low-cost airlines servicing Laos it is become easier to get to.
-AirAsia has a flight from Bangkok to Vientiane which have made flights much cheaper.
-The train is an economical and comfortable way to travel, especially when you consider that you are saving a nights accommodation by sleeping on the train (and in a bed, not just on a seat).
+With more low-cost airlines servicing Laos it is now easier to get to.
+AirAsia has a flight from Bangkok to Vientiane which has made flights much cheaper.
+The train is an economical and comfortable way to travel, especially when you consider that you are saving a night’s accommodation by sleeping on the train (and in a bed, not just on a seat).
 In the future, there will also be a Bangkok–Nong Khai high-speed railway.
 This will join the Vientiane-Boten railway, making it possible to get a high-speed train from Bangkok to Vientiane.

 Book trains in Thailand and other destinations in Southeast Asia with 12Go Asia.